-The studentship is expected to start on 01 October 2019 but applications are considered year round.
+The studentship is expected to start in March 2020 but applications are considered year round.

 The School of Computing undertakes research across a broad range of areas in computing and informatics including: bio-inspired computing; cyber-security; e-Government; e-Health; future interactions; make-believe; interactive graphics and simulation; information science; information society; information visualization; networks & distributed computing; social informatics; software engineering & systems and urban interaction design.

 Details of the research areas and research centres can be found at https://www.napier.ac.uk/research-and-innovation/research-search/school-centre-area/school-of-computing